Freddsle/fedRBE/evaluation_clusterization_after_correction/README.md

 - `quartet`
 - `ccRCC_proteomics`
-- `multiomics` — joint k-means across all three modalities (Transcriptomics + Proteomics + Metabolomics, each block row-zscored and divided by `sqrt(n_features)` so no single modality dominates the Euclidean distance).
-The joint matrices are already k-means-ready, so the `multiomics` entry in `datasets.yaml` sets `pre_scaled: true` (and `n_init: 50`), which makes both the central k-means and the FeatureCloud per-client config skip a second StandardScaler pass.
+- `multiomics` — joint k-means across all three modalities (Transcriptomics + Proteomics + Metabolomics rows stacked vertically).
+  Both central k-means and the FeatureCloud `fc_kmeans` app apply their standard per-feature scaling on the joint matrix, the same way they do for every other dataset; the only multiomics-specific tweak in `datasets.yaml` is `n_init: 50` (a robustness override for the small 48-sample matrix).

 ### Multiomics-specific prep